How to Create 301 Redirects in WordPress (The Easy Way)

 Choosing redirect type in All in One SEO

-Then, click on the Add Redirect button at the right bottom corner to add your redirect.
+Then, click on the Add Redirect button at the bottom right corner to add your redirect.

 Adding new 301 redirect in All in One SEO